holos-run/holos/doc/md/tutorial/local/k3d.md

 :::

 Take a moment to review the platform config `holos` rendered.

+### ArgoCD Application

 Note the Git URL you entered into the Platform Form is used to derive the ArgoCD `Application` resource from the Platform Model.

 ```yaml
 # deploy/clusters/workload/gitops/namespaces.application.gen.yaml